-Care at home enables the care recipient to remain in their own home when their care needs to increase, but is not suitable for everyone.
+Visiting care at home enables your loved one to remain in their own home when their care needs increase, but is not suitable for everyone.
 For example, for people who are at risk of falls, or who need help at night, employing a live-in caregiver is an option.
 The knowledge that there is a trained, vetted carer providing 24/7 support and companionship provides you with peace of mind.

-It’s well-known in elderly care, and particularly dementia care that a familiar environment is helpful in many ways.
-People who need Alzheimer’s care can often become confused if they are moved into a care home where they need to learn and adapt to a new space and many different carers.
+It’s well-known in elderly care, and particularly in dementia care, that living in a familiar environment is helpful in many ways.
+The elderly can often become confused if they are moved into a care home where they need to learn and adapt to a new space and many different carers.

 Advantages of live-in home care

 Unlike in some domiciliary care situations where different carers are sent to provide care to people in their property, live-in care means that the same carer provides 24/7 one-on-one care.

 One of the primary drivers behind an individual’s decision to go into residential care is loneliness, but with a one-on-one carer, the care recipient has the benefit of companionship, as well as having their care needs met.